-The straightforward solutions are either header files in the kernel’s sources or kernel configuration parameters.
+The straightforward solution is platform-specific boot routines in the kernel’s sources, which are enabled by kernel configuration parameters.
 This is fine for everything that is usually fixed, such as the internal registers on an x86 processor, or the access of the BIOS on a PC.
 But when it comes to things that tend to change, for example the PCI/PCIe peripherals on a PC computer, it’s desirable to let the kernel learn about them in run-time.

 The ARM architecture has become a major headache in the Linux community: Even though the processors share the same compiler and many functionalities, each embodiment (i.e. chip) has its own addresses for the registers, and a slightly different configuration.
 On top of that, each board has its own set of external components.
 The result is a wild forest of header files, patches and special configuration parameters in the kernel tree, each combination matching a specific board with a specific chip containing an ARM processor.
 In short, it has turned out to be an ugly and unmaintainable pile of hacks which nobody is really fond of.

 On top of that, each kernel binary is compiled for a specific chip on a specific board, which is more or less like compiling the kernel for each PC motherboard on the market.
 So there was a wish to compile the kernel for all ARM processors, and let the kernel somehow detect its hardware and apply the right drivers as needed.
 Exactly as it does with a PC.